Negotiating Third-Party Logistics Provider Agreements: Approaches to Supply Chain Management

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide business counsel with tips and strategies to negotiate and draft third-party logistics (3PL) agreements on behalf of all stakeholders in the supply chain from manufacturers to 3PL providers.
+This CLE course will provide business counsel with tips and strategies to negotiate and draft third-party logistics (3PL) agreements on behalf of all stakeholders in the supply chain from manufacturers to 3PL providers.
 The panel will address which terms and conditions should be specifically addressed in these contracts, including scope of services, performance measurement, rate structure, liability and indemnity, damages, and termination.

 - Selecting 3PL providers

 - Negotiating contracts with 3PL providers

 - Issues created by COVID-19 on 3PL contracts

 The panel will review these and other crucial issues: